intel/llvm/sycl/test-e2e/Graph/README.md

 1. A default run which runs for all backends.
-2. On the `level-zero` backend only, tests for leaks and forcefully **disables** command-lists in order to test this codepath on hardware that enables command-lists by default.
+2. On the `level-zero` backend only, tests for leaks and forcefully **disables** immediate command-lists in order to test this codepath on hardware that enables immediate command-lists by default.
-3. On the `level-zero` backend only, tests for leaks and forcefully **enables** command-lists in order to test this codepath on hardware that disables command-lists by default.
+3. On the `level-zero` backend only, tests for leaks and forcefully **enables** immediate command-lists in order to test this codepath on hardware that disables immediate command-lists by default.